Lemon Poppyseed Muffins

 Tips for making Lemon Poppyseed Muffins:

 - Use fresh lemon!
 It adds a delicious flavor profile and plus you need a little bit of zest too!

 - Don’t skip out on letting the batter rest.
 It really helps takes these muffins from basic muffins to bakery-style muffins!

 - Use a spring loaded ice cream scoop when scooping the muffin batter into the tins and filly only about 3/4 of the way to the top.

 - Try not to let the batter sit at room temperature after it’s refrigerated.
 Keep it chilled until ready to bake.
 If left at room temp they run the risk of not rising.

 - Alternate the filled muffin openings with the empty ones as much as possible to allow space for the tops of the muffins to spread (see photos and video for guidance).

 - I love the additional flavor lemon extract gives so I highly recommend.
 But, if you only have vanilla on hand that works too.
 I’d also recommend almond extract.

-- If you don’t have milk, you can substitute milk with Greek yogurt or buttermilk at room temperature)
+- If you don’t have milk, you can substitute milk with buttermilk at room temperature.